peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Correctness_Proof_for_Continued_Fraction_Simulation_Algorithm_3></a>
 ### Correctness Proof for Continued Fraction Simulation Algorithm 3

-**Theorem.** _Suppose a generalized continued fraction's partial numerators are b[i] and all greater than 0, and its partial denominators are a[i] and all greater than 0, and suppose further that each b[i]/a[i] is 1 or less.
-Then the algorithm given as Algorithm 3 in "Continued Fractions" returns 1 with probability exactly equal to the number represented by that continued fraction, and 0 otherwise, assuming the algorithm terminates with probability 1._
+**Theorem.** _Suppose a generalized continued fraction's partial numerators are b[i] and all greater than 0, and its partial denominators are a[i] and all 1 or greater, and suppose further that each b[i]/a[i] is 1 or less.
+Then the algorithm given as Algorithm 3 in "Continued Fractions" returns 1 with probability exactly equal to the number represented by that continued fraction, and 0 otherwise._

 _Proof._ We use Huber's "fundamental theorem of perfect simulation" again in the proof of correctness.

-- The algorithm finishes with probability 1 by assumption.
+- The algorithm finishes with probability 1 because with each recursion, the method is never more likely to do a recursive run than not to do so; observe that _a_\[_i_\] can never be more than 1, so that _a_\[_i_\]/(1+_a_\[_i_\]), that is, the probability of finishing the run in each iteration, is always 1/2 or greater.
 - If the recursive call in the loop is replaced with a "black box" that simulates the correct "sub-fraction", the algorithm is locally correct.
 If step 1 reaches the last element of the continued fraction, the algorithm obviously passes with the correct probability.
 Otherwise, we will be simulating the probability _b_\[_i_\] / (_a_\[_i_\] + _x_), where _x_ is the "continued sub-fraction" and will be at most 1 by assumption.
 Step 2 defines a loop that divides the probability space into three pieces: the first piece takes up a part equal to _h_ = _a_\[_i_\]/(_a_\[_i_\] + 1), the second piece (in the second substep) takes up a portion of the remainder (which here is equal to _x_ * (1 &minus; _h_)), and the last piece is the "rejection piece".
 The algorithm will pass at the first substep with probability _p_ = (_b_\[_i_\] / _a_\[_pos_\]) * _h_ and fail either at the first substep of the loop with probability _f1_ = (1 &minus; _b_\[_i_\] / _a_\[_pos_\]) * _h_, or at the second substep with probability _f2_ = _x_ * (1 &minus; _h_) (all these probabilities are relative to the whole iteration).
 Finally, dividing the passes by the sum of passes and fails leads to _b_\[_i_\] / (_a_\[_i_\] + _x_), which is the probability we wanted, so that both of Huber's conditions are satisfied and we are done.  &#x25a1;

 <a id=The_von_Neumann_Schema></a>